kubeshop/testkube/docs/scheduling.md

   scheduled-test    | postman/collection | 2022-04-13 12:37:40 +0000 UTC |        | */1 * * * * |        |
 ```

-As you can see the scheduled test was created, but it was not yet executed.
+The scheduled test was created but it was not yet executed.

-# Run scheduled test
+## Run a Scheduled Test

-In order start execuction of the test on defined schedule we need to run it using Testkube CLI command
+In order to start execution of the test on a defined schedule, run it using the Testkube CLI command:

 ```sh
 kubectl testkube run test scheduled-test